MrHencke/MrHencke/README.md

 # Hello, github!

-My name is Henrik and I'm a software engineering student from in Bergen, Norway.
+My name is Henrik and I'm a software engineering student from Bergen, Norway.
 I am currently studying for a M.Sc in artifical intelligence at NTNU Trondheim.
 You can find and connect with me on <a href="https://www.linkedin.com/in/henrik-hammer/">LinkedIn</a>.

 ## Technologies I work with